mcchae/pot-sdk-doc/Preparing_Private_Repository_Windows10.md

 ```

 ### Configuration
-Although `pypicloud` is designed to work with AWS S3, GCS AZure and so on let's configure with local file.
+Although `pypicloud` is designed to work with AWS S3, GCS, AZure, and so on, for our example, let's configure it to work at the local environment.

 ```sh
 (pypi) C:\work>pypicloud-make-config -t server.ini